alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

 Although example in the exercise makes the problem easy to spot, in a large code that spans multiple files and uses various libraries, solving the same problem may not be so straightforward!

 ### Function arguments
-Some function may not need arguments (also called parameters), as they perform a fixed action:
+Some functions may not need arguments (also called parameters), as they perform a fixed action:
 ```python
 def ping():
     """